ash-project/ash_graphql/documentation/how_to/use-json-with-graphql.md

-# Use JSON with Graphql
+# Use JSON with GraphQL

-AshGraphql provides two json types that may be used.
+AshGraphql provides two JSON types that may be used.
 They are the same except for how the type is serialized in responses.

 - `:json_string` - serializes the json to a string, e.g `"{\"foo\":1}"`
 - `:json` - leaves the json as an object, e.g `{foo: 1}`